 examples of the Church –

-Paul advocates the pursuit of leadership in the Church, but said that not
+Paul advocated the pursuit of leadership in the Church, but said that not

 just anybody should be an overseer and gave a list of traits a person should

-have who seeks the pastoral ministry, and all the traits have to do with
+have who seek the pastoral ministry.
+All the traits he mentioned had to do with

-is to have an abiding love for God, yet that trait is not listed in this
+is to have a deep love for God, yet that trait is not listed in this

 chapter, why?
 We all know that somebody can love God and be in bondage to